jmlweb/color-variations/README.md

 ## Todo

 - [x] Proper documentation
-- [ ] Human testing
+- [x] Human testing
-- [ ] Improve options (include only functions provided, exclude functions provided, exclude useless color variations like darken for black...)
+- [x] Improve options (include only functions provided, exclude functions provided...)
 - [ ] Support for complex structures (objects of arrays of objects of...)
+- [ ] Move away from polished
+- [ ] Deal with collisions (having a color with name equals to a generated variation)
+- [ ] Exclude useless color variations like darken for black (with option)
+- [ ] Options (path) for included/excluded colors for variations
+- [ ] Custom variations